Financial Data Glossary

 Read more →Celeste

-Celeste is Go Fig's AI Analyst that proactively surfaces insights, explains variances in plain English, answers questions about your data, and creates workflows and dashboards from natural language prompts—all with full audit trails.
+Celeste is Go Fig's AI Analyst that proactively surfaces insights, explains variances in plain English, answers questions about your data, and creates flows and boards from natural language prompts—all with full audit trails.

 Read more →Data Catalog